46 Remote Work Tools & Software For Teams Working From Home In 2024

 Zoom has become one of the most popular video, audio-conferencing, and remote work tools, for good reason.
 With Zoom, you can create a recurring digital meeting room, host up to 100 participants for free, and enjoy collaborative features like screen-sharing, a whiteboard, and the opportunity to call in via phone (or just utilize Zoom’s mobile apps for iPhone and Android devices).

 Zoom provides HD voice and video for free, as well as private messages and breakout rooms for periods of individual collaboration among team members.
 Zoom also easily integrates with Hive — just type “/zoom” in a Hive chat and automatically launch a video meeting in-app.

 There’s also a specialized Business version of Google Drive specifically made for organizations storing large volumes of materials and files.
-Plus, privacy settings ensure that only the people you’ve invited to edit the document can actually see them.
+Plus, privacy settings ensure that only the people you’ve invited and given permissions to edit the document can actually see them.
 Google Drive can also be easily integrated with Hive for seamless file-sharing.

 Are you working with teams across the globe and want a better handle on everyone’s working hours?
 Look no further than Every Time Zone.
 This tool gives you perfect visibility into current times around the world, and you can set specific time zones you’d like to view based on team members.

 You can also set your team up in the app to view by time zone, so you know exactly who is working in which areas.
 Every Time Zone also allows you to select individuals by time zone and add them to meetings with ease via email or iCal file.